Assembly Modulation: A New Drug Discovery Strategy for CNS Diseases

 Discussion Topics

-- The Limits of Conventional CNS Drug Discovery: Why protein-by-protein targeting falls short, especially for diseases of homeostasis, and the challenge of identifying the optimal allosteric site in multi-protein complexes containing hundreds of candidate sites.
+- The Limits of Conventional CNS Drug Discovery: Why protein-by-protein targeting falls short, especially for complex diseases of homeostasis, and the challenge of identifying the optimal allosteric site in multi-protein complexes containing hundreds of candidate sites.

 - Assembly Modulation as a Therapeutic Strategy: The biology of host-catalyzed protein assembly, the existence of aberrant assembly machines in disease states, and the rationale for restoring homeostasis through allosteric site engagement.